Chapter 8:

 Audra pouted but complied.

-After entering the workshop, Zephyr headed to a control panel near the entrance.
-With a flick of a switch, metal shutters retracted to let in light from outside.
-A second switch turned on a ceiling light.
+Zephyr headed to a control panel near the workshop's entrance.
+With a flick of a switch, metal shutters retracted and light flowed in from outside.
+A second switch added to the brightness with a ceiling light.
 However, he paused before flicking the third one.

 "You may want to step clear for this."